 Some Additional Information:

-Have you been to any of these places in Miami?
-Are there any other free locations that you’d recommend?
+Have you been to any of the places we listed?
+Are there any other free attractions in Miami that you’d recommend?
 We’d love to read your comments or suggestions below! 🙂